 Professional experience, publications, CPD activities and other suitable evidence of accomplishment will be taken into account.
-Candidates may be interviewed by the Programme Leader.
+Candidates may be interviewed by the Programme Manager.

-In addition, international students should hold IELTS English language at a minimum of 6.5 or equivalent.
+In addition, international students should hold IELTS English language at a minimum of 6.5 or equivalent in all categories.

-All applicants must provide a satisfactory reference from a suitable person such as their employer or line manager.
+All applicants must provide satisfactory references from a suitable person such as their employer, line manager or previous University tutor.